andrewdavidmackenzie/flow/INSTALLING.md

 Then download the portable WASM `flowstdlib` and expand to the directory `$HOME/.flow/lib/flowstdlib`

 ## Install script
-You can run the install script to install the latest release using:
+Install the latest release using the following install script from the source repo:

 ```
 curl --proto '=https' --tlsv1.2 -sSf https://raw.githubusercontent.com/andrewdavidmackenzie/flow/master/install.sh | sh